johnantonn/covid-whisperer/README.md

 # Covid Whisperer
-A news platform/aggregator for COVID-19 that provides personalised updates based on fake news detection and sentiment text analysis.
+A news hub platform that provides personalised updates on COVID-19, based on fake news detection and sentiment text analysis.

 ## Description

+### The problem
+In a global crisis, like this pandemic, it's not a difficult task to take a moment, look around and observe other people's reactions.
+Most of us strive to get information about the COVID-19, countless times per day, about what is happening, how it will affect our future or when we will get back to our regular lives.
+We realised that the most crucial thing in a situation like this is how you deliver the message.
+We all agree that news travels extremely fast, and we need valid information in order to make decisions and plans.
+We believe in the simple, not the complex.
+We believe that we need to own and control the way we get informed.

-Covid Whisperer is an initiative to empower every person to have a personalised news hub/aggregator, where they can come to find and discover unbiased COVID-19 updates without being confused by the massive amount of information or getting stressed by the overwhelming content.
+That's why we came up with an initiative to empower every person to have a personalised news hub, where they can come to find and discover unbiased COVID-19 updates without being confused by the massive amount of information or getting stressed by the overwhelming content.

-The system is based on novel techniques for fake news detection and sentiment analysis of news articles related to COVID-19.
-This functionality is provided via respective back-end modules (more details expected soon).
-Elasticsearch is used as a storage and search engine for the news articles, which are made available to the back-end modules and the front-end clients via a dedicated API, developed in node.js and express.js.
-The front-end is implemented as a React single page application.
+We introduce "Covid Whisperer".

+### The solution
+Covid Whisperer is a news platform that provides COVID-19 related content based on fake news detection and sentiment analysis in combination with the user's personal preferences.
+The envisioned solution can be considered a hub, where news articles from a large number of sources are aggregated and displayed in a comprehensive and meaningful way for each user, with the assistance of intelligent algorithms.

+More specifically, this set of algorithms are responsible for providing:

+- up-to-date and reliable content related to the COVID-19 pandemic from various sources.
+- intelligent techniques for the detection of fake news in the displayed content.
+- indicators of emotional vocabulary in the displayed content.

 ## Back-end
 Below there is a short description of the various back-end components of the Covid Whisperer application.